MauroLoche/ue5-style-guide/README_IT.md

 <a name="bp-vars-naming-complex"></a>
 ##### 3.2.1.7 Do Include Non-Atomic Type Names

-Non-atomic or complex variables are variables that represent data as a collection of atomic variables.
-Structs, Classes, Interfaces, and primitives with hidden behavior such as `Text` and `Name` all qualify under this rule.
+Non-atomic o complex variables sono variables che rappresentano data come collezione di atomic variables.
+Structs, Classes, Interfaces, e primitives con hidden behavior quali `Text` e `Name` stanno tutti dentro questa regola.

-> While an Array of an atomic variable type is a list of variables, Arrays do not change the 'atomicness' of a variable type.
+> Sebbene un Array di un atomic variable type è una lista di variables, gli Arrays non cambiano la 'atomicness' del variable type.

-These variables should include their type name while still considering their context.
+Queste variables dovrebbero includere il loro type name sempre tenendo in considerazione il loro contesto.

-If a class owns an instance of a complex variable, i.e. if a `BP_PlayerCharacter` owns a `BP_Hat`, it should be stored as the variable type as without any name modifications.
+Se una class possiede una instance di una complex variable, i.e. se un `BP_PlayerCharacter` possiede un `BP_Hat`, quest'ultima dovrebbe essere classificata come la variable type senza modifiche sul nome.

-Example: Use `Hat`, `Flag`, and `Ability` **not** `MyHat`, `MyFlag`, and `PlayerAbility`.
+Esempio: usa `Hat`, `Flag`, e `Ability` **non** `MyHat`, `MyFlag`, e `PlayerAbility`.

-If a class does not own the value a complex variable represents, you should use a noun along with the variable type.
+Se una class non possiede la value che la complex variable rappresenta, dovresti usare un sostantivo you should use a noun seguente la variable type.

-Example: If a `BP_Turret` has the ability to target a `BP_PlayerCharacter`, it should store its target as `TargetPlayer` as when in the context of `BP_Turret` it should be clear that it is a reference to another complex variable type that it does not own.
+Esempio: se un `BP_Turret` ha l'abilità di targettare un `BP_PlayerCharacter`, dovrebbe conservare il suo target come `TargetPlayer` poichè nel contesto di `BP_Turret` dovrebbe essere chiaro che è una reference a un altro complex variable type che non possiede.

 <a name="3.2.1.8"></a>
 <a name="bp-vars-naming-arrays"></a>
 ##### 3.2.1.8 Arrays

-Arrays follow the same naming rules as above, but should be named as a plural noun.
+Arrays seguono le stesse regole di nominazione qua sopra descritte, ma dovrebbero essere nominate con sostantivi plurali.

-Example: Use `Targets`, `Hats`, and `EnemyPlayers`, **not** `TargetList`, `HatArray`, `EnemyPlayerArray`.
+Esempio: usa `Targets`, `Hats`, e `EnemyPlayers`, **non** `TargetList`, `HatArray`, `EnemyPlayerArray`.

 <a name="3.2.2"></a>
 <a name="bp-vars-editable"></a>
 #### 3.2.2 Editable Variables

-All variables that are safe to change the value of in order to configure behavior of a blueprint should be marked as `Editable`.

-Conversely, all variables that are not safe to change or should not be exposed to designers should _not_ be marked as editable, unless for engineering reasons the variable must be marked as `Expose On Spawn`.

-Do not arbitrarily mark variables as `Editable`.
+Tutte le variables di cui è sicuro cambiarne la value in modo da configurare il comportamento di un blueprint dovrebbero essere segnate come `Editable`.

+Invece, tutte le variables che non sono sicure da cambiare o non dovrebbero essere esposte ai designer _non_ devono essere segnate come editable, tranne per quei motivi di engineering dove allora la variable deve essere segnata come `Expose On Spawn`.

+Non segnare arbitrariamente qualsiasi variables come `Editable`.

+<a name="3.2.2.1"></a>
+<a name="bp-vars-editable-tooltips"></a>
+##### 3.2.2.1 Tooltips

+All `Editable` variables, including those marked editable just so they can be marked as `Expose On Spawn`, should have a description in their `Tooltip` fields that explains how changing this value affects the behavior of the blueprint.

+<a name="3.2.2.2"></a>
+<a name="bp-vars-editable-ranges"></a>
+##### 3.2.2.2 Slider And Value Ranges

+All `Editable` variables should make use of slider and value ranges if there is ever a value that a variable should _not_ be set to.

+Example: A blueprint that generates fence posts might have an editable variable named `PostsCount` and a value of -1 would not make any sense.
+Use the range fields to mark 0 as a minimum.

+If an editable variable is used in a Construction Script, it should have a reasonable Slider Range defined so that someone can not accidentally assign it a large value that could crash the editor.

+A Value Range only needs to be defined if the bounds of a value are known.
+While a Slider Range prevents accidental large number inputs, an undefined Value Range allows a user to specify a value outside the Slider Range that may be considered 'dangerous' but still valid.

+<a name="3.2.3"></a>
+<a name="bp-vars-categories"></a>
+#### 3.2.3 Categories

+If a class has only a small number of variables, categories are not required.

+If a class has a moderate amount of variables (5-10), all `Editable` variables should have a non-default category assigned.
+A common category is `Config`.

+If a class has a large amount of variables, all `Editable` variables should be categorized into sub-categories using the category `Config` as the base category.
+Non-editable variables should be categorized into descriptive categories describing their usage.

+> You can define sub-categories by using the pipe character `|`, i.e. `Config | Animations`.

+Example: A weapon class set of variables might be organized as:

+    |-- Config
+    |    |-- Animations
+    |    |-- Effects
+    |    |-- Audio
+    |    |-- Recoil
+    |    |-- Timings
+    |-- Animations
+    |-- State
+    |-- Visuals

+<a name="3.2.4"></a>
+<a name="bp-vars-access"></a>
+#### 3.2.4 Variable Access Level

+In C++, variables have a concept of access level.
+Public means any code outside the class can access the variable.
+Protected means only the class and any child classes can access this variable internally.
+Private means only this class and no child classes can access this variable.

+Blueprints do not have a defined concept of protected access currently.

+Treat `Editable` variables as public variables.
+Treat non-editable variables as protected variables.

+<a name="3.2.4.1"></a>
+<a name="bp-vars-access-private"></a>
+##### 3.2.4.1 Private Variables

+Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as private.
+Until variables are able to be marked `protected`, reserve private for when you absolutely know you want to restrict child class usage.